|

 http://www.carcinoid.org

-CCF - Serving the
+CCF - Serving

-carcinoid/NETs patient and medical community for close to forty
+the carcinoid/NETs patient and medical community for

 years (chartered in 1968)

-“Meets Extensive Standards of America’s Most Experienced
+“Meets Extensive Standards of America’s

-Charity Evaluator”
+Most Experienced Charity Evaluator”

 Better Business Bureau